keleog/PidginUNMT/README.md

 # Unsupervised Neural Machine Translation from West African Pidgin (Creole) to English

-This repository contains the implementation of the Unsupervised NMT model from West African Pidgin (Creole) to English by **1.
-Kelechi Ogueji** and **2.
-Orevaoghene Ahia.**
+This repository contains the implementation of an Unsupervised NMT model from West African Pidgin (Creole) to English without a single parallel sentence used during training.

 ## Dependencies